GoblinArchives/LiminalHorror/Adventure Writing Resources.md

 - Triangle Agency

 ## Mystery Framework
 In the original SRD there was a Mystery Framework and accompanying example included.
-These can be found in the Mystery Framework page: [https://liminalhorrorrpg.com/framework/](https://liminalhorrorrpg.com/framework/)
+These can be found in the Mystery Framework page: [https://liminalhorrorrpg.com/framework/](https://liminalhorrorrpg.com/framework/).
+There is a [quick google doc template](https://docs.google.com/document/d/1h2KVL4owTgfal60nbN-mRa6s4G8cDm147gWiV95vNfw/edit#heading=h.55f43rllbon) to aid in this as well.

 ## Empty Rooms: Architecture and HORROR
 Empty Rooms: Architecture and Horror - In this panel, Stella Joy (Rimbound Transmissions for Mothership), Logan Dean (The Company), Sean McCoy (Mothership), and Goblin Archives (Liminal Horror) discuss how architecture can play a pivotal part in horror (especially in ttrpgs).